codingMustache/codingMustache/README.md

 ## Joke of the Day

-There’s a new type of broom out, it’s sweeping the nation.
+Why did the burglar hang his mugshot on the wall?
+To prove that he was framed!

 ## Daily Trivia

-In &quot;Hexadecimal&quot;, what color would be displayed from the color code? &quot;#00FF00&quot;?
+According to the International System of Units, how many bytes are in a kilobyte of RAM?
- 1. Red
+ 1. 512
- 2. Blue
+ 2. 1024
- 3. Green
+ 3. 1000
- 4. Yellow
+ 4. 500

 <details>
   <summary>Answer</summary>
-  Green
+  1000
 </details>